wonjunjo123/Weighted-Anchors-Multiple-Comparison/README.md

 Clone this repository, then source the functions file to load all functions into your environment:

+##### Important: must take into account absolute/relative path when sourcing code into environment!
 ```r
 source("mc_project budget (main).R")
 ```